frknltnsk/OpenFoam/README.md

-Hi living beings,
+Hi,

-why i am here is a history.
+I am here because of OpenFoam studies and developing myself by using OpenFoam applications.